 - Approving or disapproving diagnostic tests, surgical procedures, and programs of medication;

-- Making anatomical gifts, authorizing an autopsy, and directing disposition of remains.
+- Making anatomical gifts, authorizing an autopsy, and directing the disposition of remains.

 In Your Advance Directive, You May Limit Your Agent’s Authority to Make Decisions for You by Stating Your Wishes